May 8, 2012. Written by Agnes Los

 There’s nothing wrong or presumptuous about having a wedding list.
 Those guests wishing to buy you a gift can then choose something they know is needed, although it might be considered bad taste if you try to force your wedding list onto your guests.

 A traditional list involves you compiling your own list and distributing it to those who ask to see it.
 You should include the manufacturer’s name, model and colour of whatever items you’ve asked for.
 When your guests have chosen a gift, it is returned with that item crossed off.
-Since your invitations will have been posted 8 to 12 weeks before your wedding day there will be plenty of time for your list to do the rounds.
+Since your invitations will have been posted eight to twelve weeks before your wedding day there will be plenty of time for your list to do the rounds.
 It is traditional that the host (usually the bride’s mother) handles and circulates the wedding list.

 A far more popular way of handling gift lists is by using the services of a particular shop or department store.
 Most major stores such as John Lewis, Not On The High Street, Debenhams and House of Fraser provide a wedding list service, where you make up your list from their stock.
 As part of the service, the store will manage your wedding list so when your guests telephone, buy online, or visit the store, the item chosen is removed from your list.
-After your wedding, the store will send you a list of who has purchased what so you know who to send your thank-you letters to.
+After your wedding, the store will send you a list of who has purchased what so you know who to send your thank you letters to.

 Many companies and traditional department stores now offer online gift lists, a hugely practical and popular alternative.
 Some of the best known include Prezola, The Dining Company, My List Is Here, Our Wishing Well and Amara.
 The greatest benefit is that you can compile your wedding list from the comfort of your home, saving you the time of browsing around a store.
 Once you have made your selection, you can usually either create a list online, or mail your choices to them and they will set it up for you.
 Your guests, meanwhile, can also save the trouble of a trip or phone call and can browse your list online.